3rd Summit of the Non-Aligned Movement

-The conference was organized in the context of the development of the policy of Détente which in fact led to relaxing tensions between the Soviet Union and the West, yet this increased cooperation among superpowers potentially excluded the space for the initiative of Third World countries.
-It was organized 6 years after the conference in Cairo what was the longest period between the two conferences.
-The location for the conference was in part selected in order to support Zambia whose sovereignty and borders were threatened by Rhodesia and Apartheid era South Africa.
+The conference was organized in the context of the development of the policy of Détente which led to reduced tensions between the Soviet Union and the United States.
+However, increased cooperation between the superpowers was perceived as potentially undermining the initiative of Third World countries.
+It was organized 6 years after the conference in Cairo, which was the longest period between the two conferences.
+The location for the conference was in part selected to support Zambia, whose sovereignty and borders were threatened by Rhodesia and Apartheid era South Africa.

-The conference adopted, the "Declaration on Peace, Independence, Development, Cooperation and Democrtization of International Relations" and the "Declaration on Non-Alignment and Economic Development".
-It also adopted as a number of resolutions on the UN and the Non-Alignment (reaffirming the commitment to the world organization), Seabed usage (peaceful and scientific usage), Disarmament (nuclear dissarmament), Middle East situation (call to Israeli withdrawal from the occupied territories), Aggression on Lebanon (condemnation of the Israeli intervention and call for UN action), the Arrest of Algerians in Israel (call for release from prison), Strengthening the Role of the Non-Aligned Movement (establishment of the executive mechanism), Southeast Asia Situation (concern over US involvement), Decolonization (call on France and Spain to complete the process and call for new measures on Portugal, South Africa and Rhodesia), Racial discrimination (South Africa situation), Portugal colonies, on Zimbabwe and on Namibia.
-Yugoslavia was in part dissatisfied with strong focus of African issues which prevented further discussion on issues in Latin America and Europe.
+The conference adopted the "Declaration on Peace, Independence, Development, Cooperation and Democratization of International Relations" and the "Declaration on Non-Alignment and Economic Development".

+It also adopted resolutions on issues including: Non-Alignment; the UN, reaffirming its commitment to the UN; Seabed usage, supporting peaceful and scientific usage; Disarmament, advocating nuclear disarmament; Israel, including condemning its intervention in Lebanon, arrest of Algerians, and presence in the occupied territories; a proposed executive mechanism for NAM; Southeast Asia, expressing concern over US involvement; Decolonization, calling on France and Spain to complete it; Racial discrimination; and condemning the situation in South Africa, Portuguese colonies, Rhodesia, and Namibia.
+Yugoslavia was, in part, dissatisfied with the strong focus of African issues, which prevented further discussion on issues in Latin America and Europe.

 The conference was commended by international leaders Alexei Kosygin, Zhou Enlai, Willy Brandt, Walter Ulbricht, Pope Paul VI, Nicolae Ceaușescu and others.